dv-vb/AnyTelnet/README.md

 # AnyTelnet
-Network engineer can use anytelnet tool on your iphone, your ipad or other android system device to connect switch, router when then are on the lab.
+Network engineer can use anytelnet tool on your iphone/your iPad or other android system devices to connect Switch/Router, such as Cisco/Huawei/H3C/Ruijie, when they are on the lab without PC or other ternimal tools.

 # some ScreenShot